Cahuenga Branch Library: Historic designation

-The Cahuenga Branch was designated as a Historic-Cultural Monument (#314) by the Los Angeles Cultural Heritage Commission in 1986.
-In 1987, the Lincoln Heights Branch and several other branch libraries in Los Angeles were added to the National Register of Historic Places as part of a thematic group submission.
-The application noted that the branch libraries had been constructed in a variety of period revival styles to house the initial branch library system of the City of Los Angeles.
+Cahuenga Branch was designated Los Angeles Historic-Cultural Monument #314 in 1986.
+A year later, it and several other branches were added to the National Register of Historic Places as part of a thematic group submission.

-In December 2016, for the library's centennial, a plaque recognizing the building's Historic-Cultural Monument designation was installed inside the library, as well as a sign placed in front of the library on Santa Monica Boulevard, commemorating its 100th anniversary and Historic-Cultural Monument status.
+In December 2016, for the library's centennial, a plaque recognizing the building's Historic-Cultural Monument designation was installed inside the library.
+Additionally, a sign was placed in front of the library, commemorating its 100th anniversary and Historic-Cultural Monument status.